 - a) He shall present the boat for measurement ashore in an accessible location, clear of obstructions, properly chocked and leveled (see 5.01 for details). - b) If the boat is of a class for which "sister ship" hull measurements are available, hull measurement may not be required.
 The owner/PIC shall inform the measurer of any modifications that have been made so that the measurer may determine whether, and to what extent, the hull standard applies to the boat.
-The owner shall make the boat available ashore for the checking of any measurements that the measurer may require. - hull measurement may not be required.
+The owner shall make the boat available ashore for the checking of any measurements that the measurer may require. - c) If the boat is of a class for which designer lines hull measurements have been validated, full hull measurement may not be required.
 The owner/PIC shall inform the measurer of any modifications that have been made so that the measurer may determine whether, and to what extent, the designer lines hull standard applies to the boat.
 Certain minimum measurement verification is required.
 This includes measurement of the as-built freeboard to centerline of the canoe body plus any additional measurements as determined by National Authority.
 The owner/PIC shall make the boat available ashore for the checking of these measurements or any others that the measurer may require.